seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 **Parameters:**

 - ``(NSURL *)assetURL`` - NSURL to the audio file.
 - ``(NSString*)songName`` - the song name to be played.
-This information is used internally to save a temporary PCM file converted from the original audio file.
+The songName is used internally to save the temporary PCM file generated from the original audio file.
 - ``(NSInteger)startTime`` - time in second that specifies the start time.

 **Returns:**